-Over the summer we have transformed our playground into an Edible Playground.
-We have transformed the school grounds by creating lots of green space for the children, including a running track in the middle to get our children active.
+In the summer of 2016 we transformed our playground into an Edible Playground.
+We transformed the school grounds by creating lots of green space for the children, including a running track in the middle to get our children active.

 The school grounds are now a vibrant outdoor space for playing, sport, growing and education!
 By transforming our school into an oasis for growing fresh fruit and vegetables we are installing the principals of eating healthy food in our children, so we can tackle childhood obesity.

-Healthy eating and the new garden will become embedded in our school’s curriculum we will have gardening champions so all children will be involved in the garden.
+Healthy eating and the new garden has become embedded in our school’s curriculum we have gardening champions so all children will be involved in the garden.
 Despite there being potentially some problems in having a two site school we are now proud to say that we have two beautiful gardens on each site and two greenhouses for propagation.
-The whole process from seed to plate will shared with our children.
-Let’s get growing!
+The whole process from seed to plate will be shared with our children.

 English Martyrs now has an edible playground, we’re growing plants for the children to eat!
 In the pictures below, Year 1 and 2 have been tasting a variety of healthy foods!
 Which one was their favourite?